Nebraska Data Removal Guide (2026)

 - →Delete, access, correct, port, opt-out

-- →No consumer-count thresholds — broader broker coverage
+- →No consumer-count thresholds, broader broker coverage

 - →AG exclusive enforcement

-Where your data leaks from in Nebraska
+Where does your data leak from in Nebraska?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Nebraska:

 - JUSTICE (Nebraska Judicial Branch) case search